harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ## The Bitcoin Block Chain

-The block chain provides Bitcoin's ledger, a timestamped record of all confirmed transactions.
-Under normal conditions, a new block of transactions is added to the block chain approximately every 10 minutes and historic blocks are left unchanged.
+The block chain provides Bitcoin’s public ledger, a timestamped record of all confirmed transactions.
+This system is designed to create a decentralized consensus using proof of works to prevent frauds like double spending or chargebacks.

-This document describes this normal operating condition, along with conditions that can cause recent block chain history to become mutable (changeable), and provides tools for retrieving and using block chain data.
+This document provides detailed explanations about the functionning of this system along with security advices for risk assessment and tools for using block chain data.

 ### Block Chain Overview